What the Ale, Beer of the week: Elgin Park's Slow Pitch IPA

-Elgin Park's head brewer Ben Birney tells us about What the Ale's beer of the week.
-Slow Pitch IPA is a west coast IPA originally created by Eric Marshall of Marshall Brewing Co.
-The original recipe was a 4% ABV beer that Birney increased to 5.8% ABV.
+What the Ale's Beer of the Week is Elgin Park's Slow Pitch IPA.
+Head brewer Ben Birney says it is a West Coast IPA originally by Eric Marshall of Marshall Brewing Co.
+The original recipe was a 4% ABV beer that Birney increased to 5.8%.

 "I thought it'd be a fun beer of the week just because it's a fantastic IPA.
 I've left it unchanged other than changing the ABV.
 When we first came out with it, it was 4%.
 Because by law (in 2016), brewpubs had to brew 4% ABV beers.
-So at the time, a Slow Pitch's lower ABV was fitting with the name.
+So at the time, Slow Pitch's lower ABV was fitting with the name.
 So since then, it's gone up to 5.8%.
 It really transitioned well to that higher ABV.
-It's loaded with Citra, Cascade and Chinook hops, which are very classic west coast hops," said Birney.
+It's loaded with Citra, Cascade and Chinook hops, which are very classic West Coast hops," Birney said.

 People are also reading…

-Slow Pitch IPA is served at the brewpub for $5.00 for a pint, $7.00 for a crowler and a pitcher for $16.
+Slow Pitch IPA is served at the brewpub for $5 for a pint, $7 for a growler and a pitcher for $16.

-Elgin Park is a McNellie's Group property that opened in 2016, located at 325 East M.B.
+Elgin Park is a McNellie's Group property that opened in 2016, located at 325 E. M.B.
 Brady, right across the street from ONEOK Field, home of the Tulsa Drillers.

 The brewpub houses a seven-barrel system that makes about 200 gallons of beer at a time.
 Elgin Park has pizza, wings, sandwiches and loaded fries, which all pair well with beer.